 Within six days I was practically everywhere where I should have been.
 I saw a cultural and historical districts of Little India and Kampong Glam, the business district, Chinatown, The Quays, Colonial District, Orchard Road, a truly wonderful zoo, the botanical gardens and other interesting places.
 Especially the business district was amazingly modern and colourful.
 In the central point there is a hotel consisting of three skyscrapers, with a huge boat on their roofs.
 Apart from that, there is also a show of lights after dusk, modern gardens and the symbol of Singapore – Merlion (half lion, half fish).

 In addition to the above, I also spent one day on the Sentosa island.
 I was lying on the beaches among the palm trees and was swimming in the warm, blue sea.
 Sentosa Island showed me once again that money can buy anything.
 If it was Burma, there would probably be only a jungle, with few wooden baracks covered with palm leaves.
 Singapore however shines with wealth.
 Sentosa has been transformed into a great amusement park for huge money.
 Even sand and rocks were imported to improve the view.

-Singapore was extremely modern but also keeps its culture and history.
-I think it can be best compared with Hong Kong, although in Europe there is no city of this type.
+Singapore was extremely modern but it also keeps its culture and history.
+I think it could be best compared with Hong Kong, although in Europe there is no city of this type.